unicode-org/message-format-wg/exploration/selection-declaration.md

 In this alternative, we modify the syntax to allow selectors to annotate an input variable (as with `.input`) or bind a local variable (as with `.local`).
-Either annotation is immutable and results in a Duplicate Declaration error if it attempts to annotate a variable previously annotated.
+Either variable binding is immutable and results in a Duplicate Declaration error if it attempts to annotate a variable previously annotated.

 Example: